 The assessment centres for our Graduates take place between January and February.
 They are skills focused, and consist of an interview and group exercises.

-The assessment centres for our Internship Programmes vary depending on your year of study – but all will take place between January and March.
+The assessment centres for our Internship Programmes vary depending on your year of study – but all will take place in March.
 They all include an interview and group exercises, in line with Graduate assessment centres.
 This is so that we can offer high performers the chance to convert to the Graduate Programme or further Internships.

 Unfortunately, we are not looking for more than one application per student.
 Our programmes are focused on students at different points in their academic life, so to that end, your first application will be accepted and any duplicates will be rejected.